searchspring/snap/packages/snap-toolbox/src/DomTargeter/README.md

 }
 ```

-### `clickRetarget`
+### `clickRetarget` (deprecated)

+> **Deprecated**: Use `navigationRetarget` instead. `clickRetarget` uses click events as a rough proxy for navigation, which is unreliable (misses back/forward navigation, fires on irrelevant clicks). `navigationRetarget` uses the Navigation API for precise SPA navigation detection.

 Enables retargeting when a click event occurs.
-This is useful for single-page applications or dynamic content that appears after user interaction.

 - When set to `true`: Listens for clicks on the document
 - When set to a selector string: Listens for clicks only on matching elements